Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "Sounds good - *dude.* "Hoeff growled at him.
 "Put ‘yer fuckin’ reactive shield on ‘yer waistband!
 It don’t work as good around your forearm, you know this!"

-"Yeah, yeah…" Julian grumbled.
-"Makes my shorts sag too much…"
+"Yeah, yeah..."
+Julian grumbled.
+"Makes my shorts sag too much..."

 "With that huge ass of ‘yers stickin’ out like that?
 They ain’t gonna fall down.
 Besides, that wouldn’t be a problem in the first place if you dressed like a normal human being.
 Weirdo."